zendframework/zend-expressive-migration/README.md

 Please manually compare and verify all changes made.
 It is possible that in some edge cases, the script will not work correctly.
 This will depend primarily on the number of modifications you have made to the original skeleton.

-> #### Configuration-driven pipelines and routes
->
-> The script does not work currently make any modifications to pipeline and
-> route configuration; these will need to be updated manually.